SAP/spartacus-docs/pages/installation/Installing-SAP-Commerce-Cloud.md

 ---
 layout: home
+title: Installing SAP Commerce Cloud
 ---

-# Installing SAP Commerce Cloud

 The Spartacus JavaScript Storefront uses SAP Commerce Cloud for its back end, and makes use of the sample data from the B2C Accelerator electronics storefront in particular.